 Juicy BBQ pulled pork served with home-made, creamy coleslaw on fresh, toasted rolls.
 The ultimate fuss-free recipe to serve to a crowd.

 Pork shoulder, slowly cooked until fall-apart-tender then pulled and drenched in a sweet, tangy BBQ sauce has got to be one of life’s most delicious pleasures.
-Pulled pork is the recipe I turn to time and time again when feeding a crowd.
+I like making my own barbecue sauce but feel free to use your favorite store-bought sauce (Sweet Baby Ray is a firm favorite).
+This pulled pork recipe is the recipe I turn to time and time again when feeding a crowd.
 Not only is it relatively cost effective but it’s the kind of recipe that can be fully made a day ahead and just re-heated before serving.
 Now add creamy coleslaw and toasted fresh bread buns and you have the kind of dish people will be drooling over.

 Any fatty cut that requires low, slow cooking will be perfect for pulled pork.
 I prefer using pork shoulder and you should be able to easily find it in most supermarkets and all butchers will have it.

 I would work on 150-250g/one third – half pound (1-1½ cups) of pulled pork per person, depending on the side dishes and how you plan on serving it.

 - Easy creamy potato salad

 - 4 tbsp olive oil